Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 	- Lord and **Octopus** are banned.
 	- You may not use angel knight and any **undead** unit.
 (2021/2/3)
 - **Weapon Clause**
-    - ~~The player cannot have "same" types of weapons on a team unless dual wielding by one unit.~~
-        - ~~Sidegrades are counted as a different types.~~
     - The player cannot have more than two units with the same type of weapon.
 (2020/10/13)
 		- Additionally, different units may not have exact same weapon.
 			- For example, if one unit has Damasc Claws, then other units may not equip Damasc Claws, though another unit can equip other claws.